xiaopv/xiaopv.github.io/_teaching/2021-spring-mat201.md

 ## Group Participation

 During the class, you will be actively working in a small group with your peer classmates.
 Here are a few tips on how to be a productive group member:
 * Turn on your webcam and microphone when working in small groups.
-It really helps the efficiency of communication.
+It really improves the efficiency of communication.
 For example, if you turn off your webcam and muted while talking, no one can hear you and also will be able to tell that you are trying to talk.
 At the same time, you might be thinking that everyone is ignoring you.
 * Be helpful when your peer has a question.
 Also don't hesitate to ask if you have a question.
 The best way to learn something is to teach it.
 * It is common that the class time is not enough for you to complete all the activities, so it would be a good idea to get together with your group members between classes to work on them.
 Use Miro as a common space to keep track of your group work.
 * Respect others' idea.
 Give everyone a chance to share their opinion.
 Do not dominate a conversation.